Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 How to reach Brihadeeswarar Temple

 Thanjavur can be easily accessible by road from nearby cities.
 Frequent government and private buses take you to Thanjavur throughout the day.
-Thanjavur is the nearest rail head and Tiruchirapalli Airport (65 kilometres) is the nearest airport.
+Thanjavur is the nearest rail head and Trichy Airport (65 kilometres) is the nearest airport.

 Epilogue